swami1995/exp_maml/README.md

 ## Learning Exploration Strategies for Model Agnostic Meta-Reinforcement Learning

+Switch to branch another_sparse_branch_ppo to run the experiments on our model.
+The code in master is used to run experiments on the vanilla maml-trpo model.

 ## Getting started
 To avoid any conflict with your existing Python setup, and to keep this project self-contained, it is suggested to work in a virtual environment with [`virtualenv`](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 To install `virtualenv`:
 ```